Per Engdahl: Later life

-Engdahl continued to be politically active until well into his old age and was a frequent contributor to the far-right journal Nation Europa.
+Although Engdahl's influence declined throughout the 1960s and 1970s, he continued to be politically active until well into his old age and was a frequent contributor to the far-right journal Nation Europa.
 He also served as part of the journal's five man editorial board alongside Hans Oehler, Paul van Tienen, Erik Laerum and Erich Kern.
-He died in Malmö aged 85.
+As he aged, he became increasingly pro-European, in contrast to the growing Euroscepticism of younger members of Sweden's far-right.
+He also attracted the support of Holocaust deniers, an issue which historian Björn Kumm says Engdahl "wavered" on.
+Journalist Elisabeth Åsbrink described Engdahl as a Holocaust denier, noting his collaboration with Maurice Bardèche, an early formulator of Holocaust denial.
+Engdahl expressed support for Israel, viewing Israelis as "great enterprising pioneers of the desert".